gatsbyjs/gatsby-source-wordpress-experimental/docs/plugin-options.md

 ### type.MediaItem.localFile.requestConcurrency: Number

-Allows controls how many images are downloaded at a time.
-Try lowering this if your wordpress server is giving 500 or 408 errors.
+Controls how many images are downloaded concurrently at any time.
+Try lowering this if your WordPress server is returning 500 or 408 errors during MediaItem file sourcing.

 Default is `100`